Mount Gambier: Transport

 Before conversion of the Adelaide–Wolseley railway line to standard gauge in 1995, Mount Gambier was connected to Adelaide on the broad gauge network via Naracoorte, Bordertown and Tailem Bend.
 Normal commercial passenger services to Adelaide ceased on 31 December 1990, while limited freight services operated until the line was disconnected from the national network on 12 April 1995.
 Limestone Coast Railway operated tourist trains to Coonawarra, Penola, Millicent, Tantanoola and Rennick until it ceased on 28 June 2006.
-In 2015, the former railyards were converted into a park.
+In 2015, the former railyards were removed and converted into a park.

 Mount Gambier Airport is located a few kilometres north of the city via the Riddoch Highway.
 The city is served by Rex Airlines, which flies Saab 340 aircraft to Adelaide and Melbourne up to three times per day.
 Since March 2021, Qantas operates one daily flight to and from Adelaide and Melbourne using De Havilland Canada Dash 8 aircraft in QantasLink livery.

 Stateliner operate coach services to Mount Gambier from Adelaide.
 V/Line operates a daily interstate coach service from Mount Gambier to Warrnambool, connecting with a rail service to Melbourne.
-The Mount Gambier Visitor Centre (formally known as The Lady Nelson) is an agent for public passenger services tickets sales, and the services use the car park to arrive and depart from.